karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 <JohnDoe@SYS:~> ping 430 47

-Sent signal 15 to process with pid 430 		# 15 is for SIGSTP
+Sent signal 15 to process with pid 430 		# 15 is for SIGTERM

 <JohnDoe@SYS:~> activities